"When we are constantly worrying about the future or regretting about the past, we will never be happy in the Present Moment."

 If one wishes to develop Experienced Knowledge of the State Of Being Present then one can simply practice the 5 Present Breaths Meditation.

-And as one experiences the State of Being Present one will be able to experience a great deal of Happiness/Relaxation/Harmony/Wellbeing within.
+And as one experiences the State of Being Present one will be able to experience a refined sense of Happiness/Relaxation/Harmony/Wellbeing within.

 And from that practice then one will perhaps then ask the question -